Dry Eye Therapy In Peoria

 Once we assess your eye health during your appointment, we can guide you towards a suitable treatment plan for your needs.

-Over-the-Counter or Prescription Eye Drops
+Over-The-Counter Or Prescription Eye Drops

 You can use eye drops (artificial tears) to help reduce redness, inflammation, and support tear production.
 Depending on your dry eye symptoms, we may suggest over-the-counter eye drops with lubricants and electrolytes or prescribe medicated eye drops with anti-inflammatory properties.